sources

 I’ve been inspired over the years by the stylish pamphlets produced by Mariscat Press.
 Their designs are always classy and quirky, with the characteristic coloured fly leaf.
 I’m told that Gerry Cambridge may have been the originator of that style, having designed for several publishers, including the innovative Red Squirrel Press.

 Guillemot Press has been a big inspiration as well.
 The small books they produce are not only highly original in content but uniquely beautiful in form.
-I also have them to thank for the idea of posting my books wrapped in tissue paper, which I’ve been getting a lot of comments about.
-Opening a Guillemot package is like unwrapping a treasure, and I can only hope my own books are as precious.
+I also have them to thank for the idea of posting my pamphlets wrapped in tissue paper, which I’ve been getting a lot of comments about.
+Opening a Guillemot package is like unwrapping a treasure, and I can only hope my own offerings are as precious.
 Finally, A Guillemot Guide to Small Press Publishing is an excellent companion for the aspiring publisher.

 On a more offbeat note, I am fascinated by Lotte Glob’s ceramic books.
 Although my books will never literally contain the rock, bone, shell and sand that hers do, in traipsing many of the same shores and mountains, I gather their elements into my writing in my own way.